When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 Criticism is a negative opinion or judgment about an employee.
 It’s a destructive form of feedback, and employees won’t respond well to it.
 Avoid being critical; instead, focus on being constructive.

-As a manager, you can point out your employees’ mistakes without using harmful criticism.
-The biggest difference between the two is that criticism is judgmental, while constructive feedback focuses on the individual’s actions (NOT the individual themselves).
+As a manager, you can point out your team members’ mistakes without using harmful criticism.
+The biggest difference between the two is that criticism is judgmental, while constructuve criticism focuses on the individual’s actions (NOT the individual themselves).

-Technically, constructive feedback classifies as “feedback” or “feedforward,” depending on the focus.
+A constructive feedback conversation has two flows to it – “feedback” and “feedforward,” .
 Feedback focuses on past behavior, while feed-forward focuses on the future.
+Therefor, a complete feedback session will have four components:

 - Positive feedback: comments about past actions that were correct and should be repeated.